 If you are from overseas and want to teach in a world-class education system with great opportunities for career progression, teaching in England could be for you.
 There’s support available for both qualified teachers and graduates seeking to train as teachers – particularly in maths and physics – so relocating to teach in England may be easier than you think.

-As a talented, trained and qualified overseas maths or physics teacher, you are in demand.
+As a talented, trained and qualified overseas maths, physics, French, German or Spanish teacher, you are in demand.
 Making the move to England is a great way to gain experience and build your resumé.
-The education system in England is dynamic and diverse where talented teachers can progress quickly.
+The education system in England is dynamic and diverse, where talented teachers can progress quickly.

 To be a qualified teacher in England, you will need to gain qualified teacher status (QTS).
 You may be able to gain QTS in England without any further training or assessment.
 If you are qualified to teach in the European Economic Area (EEA), Australia, Canada, New Zealand or the USA, visit GOV.UK to find out more.
 Although not mandatory for all schools, evidence shows that most schools hire teachers who hold QTS, or are working towards QTS.